Xyce/Xyce/INSTALL.md

 section to see if Xyce configures and builds.
 If not, continue with these instructions.

-The following process will provide a serial Trilinos installation that will contain only the libraries needed by Xyce.
+The following process will produce a serial Trilinos installation that will contain only the libraries needed by Xyce.
 For the parallel version, be sure to understand the serial build process prior to reading the [Building Trilinos with MPI Parallelism](#building-trilinos-with-mpi-parallelism) section, below.